omar2535/omar2535.github.io/notes/certs/aws-certified-solutions-architect-associate.md

 ## CloudWatch

 - Monitors performance and metrics
+- Can set alarms to perform actions such as invoking actions to start/stop EC2 instances
 - **Standard monitoring** monitors events every 5 minutes by default
 - **Detailed monitoring** will have 1 minute intervals